AntonioLabinjan/VUE_BLOG/README.md

 - Copy any text post using copy icon and paste it wherever
 - Open other social media platforms using designated buttons on the bottom of the page
 - Track time you have spent using VueBlog with timer in the bottom right corner
+- Post comments which can be edited and deleted

 ## Getting Started